 Dubai is the leading destination for higher education in the Middle East.
-Strategically located between the east and the west, the city is a beautiful blend of the both the cultures.
-Dubai has over 50 institutions consisting of private universities, government institutions and international university campuses for higher education.
-Dubai International Academic City (DIAC) and Dubai Knowledge Village (DKV) house campuses of many renowned institutes across globe such as American University in Dubai, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.
+Strategically located between the east and the west, the city is a beautiful blend of both cultures.
+Dubai has over 50 institutions consisting of private universities, government institutions, and international university campuses for higher education.
+Dubai International Academic City (DIAC) and Dubai Knowledge Village (DKV) house campuses of many renowned institutes across the globe such as American University in Dubai, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.

 The UAE educational system has a variety of academic professional training institutions.
 Each institution has its own independent structure and requirements for admission.
-Some of the subjects that students can study in Dubai are Architecture, Business Administration, Design, Tourism, Engineering and International Relations.
+Some of the subjects that students can study in Dubai are Architecture, Business Administration, Design, Tourism, Engineering, and International Relations.

-The scholarship committee considers the overall profile of students including the past academic record, standardized test scores, extracurricular activities and past achievements while deciding scholarship and financial aid awards.
+The scholarship committee considers the overall profile of students including the past academic record, standardized test scores, extracurricular activities, and past achievements while deciding scholarship and financial aid awards.